 Grilling veal chops isn’t hard, and you can make the topping for these excellent veal steaks ahead of time, so it’s ready to go.
 Ready for some serious flavor?
 Get your hands on some veal chops, and let’s get grilling!

 - Veal chops – Look for rib veal chops or veal loin chops.
+Not sure where to get veal?
+Check out our favorite places to order meat online.

 - Oil – Olive oil is fine.